ROSELYN HOUSE SCHOOL

 Respecting intellectual property and confidential information

-Staff should not do anything to jeopardise School confidential information and intellectual property through the use of social media.
+anything to jeopardise School confidential information and intellectual property through the use of social media.

 should avoid misappropriating or infringing the intellectual property of other School’s, organisations, companies and individuals, which can create liability for the School, as well as the individual

 School’s logos, brand names, slogans or other trademarks, or post any of our confidential or proprietary information without express prior written permission from the Head

 the School against liability for copyright infringement, where appropriate, reference sources of particular information you post or upload and cite them accurately.
 If you have any questions

 about whether a particular post or upload might violate anyone's copyright or trademark, ask the Head Teacher in the first instance before making the communication.

 students, parents, clients, service providers and stakeholders

-anything that their colleagues, the School’s past, current or prospective students, parents, service providers or stakeholders may find offensive, including discriminatory
+anything that their colleagues, the School’s past, current or prospective students, parents, service providers or stakeholders may find offensive, including discriminatory comments, insults or

-Staff must not post anything related to colleagues, the School’s past, current or prospective students, parents, service providers or stakeholders without their advanced written
+anything related to colleagues, the School’s past, current or prospective students, parents, service providers or stakeholders without their advanced written permission.

 Monitoring and review of this policy

 Business Manager) together with the Head Teacher shall be responsible for reviewing this policy

 from time to time to ensure that it meets legal requirements and reflects best practice.
-The Board of Governors has responsibility for approving any amendments prior to
+The Directors of KS Education has responsibility for approving any amendments prior to

 responsibility for ensuring that any person who may be involved with administration or investigations carried out under this policy receives regular and appropriate training to assist them with these

-If Staff have any questions about this policy or suggestions for additions that they would like to be considered on review, they may do so by emailing Mrs R Smith in the first instance.
+questions about this policy or suggestions for additions that they would like to be considered on review, they may do so by emailing Mrs R Smith in the first instance.